 "Whaaaat?
 No way!"
 Tomo whined, stomping her foot in irritation.
 "I thought for sure I beat Kaorin at her own party!"

-"Well, I'm happy for her," Yomi replied in her usual, dull tone.
-She was removing the mask from her glasses.
+"Well, I'm happy for her," Yomi replied in her usual, dull tone as she removed the uncomfortable mask from her glasses.
 "She deserves it, you know."

 "But but…we were so awesome!
 I mean, the way we spun around and swayed to the music was WAY better than whatever they were doing!"